larsthorup/webteknologi-dtu/07-ux-styling/README.md

 Answering the question: What experience do we want our users to have?

+- Purpose (why use our app)
+- Personas (who uses our app)
+- Inspiration (similar apps)
+- User flows / user journeys (how to use our app)
 - Sketching (paper, whiteboard)
-- Inspiration (similar apps)
-- User flows / user journeys, personas
 - Wireframes (Miro, Whimsical, Figma, Draw.io)
 - Prototyping (Figma / HTML / JSX)
 - Feedback (team, user testing)